abenezerBelachew/blur-youtube-recommendations/README.md

 # YouTube Recommended Section Blur & Unblur

 This is a simple Chrome extension that blurs the recommended section on YouTube and unblurs it when the user hovers over it.
+Made it to improve focus and reduce temptation while still having the power to peek at what's being recommended if I need to.

 ## Features